Low Interest Rate Savings Account

 What Do I Do With My Short-Term Savings?

-Your emergency fund, and short term savings, such as for a down payment on a house need to go into a savings account or a similar type of account through your bank.
+Your emergency fund, and short-term savings, such as for a down payment on a house need to go into a savings account or a similar type of account through your bank.
 If you plan on accessing the money during the next five years, it is best to keep it in a savings account to keep the money safe when you need it.
 A five-year turnaround time is not enough time to allow the market to recover if you need the money.
 If you want to earn a better interest rate than a standard savings account, you may consider using a money market savings account, a CD (Certificate of Deposit) or using an online savings account to store your money.
 The online savings accounts can offer a slightly higher interest rate because of lower overhead costs.

-While it can be frustrating to have the lower interest rates with savings accounts, it is a trade off for the security of the money.
+While it can be frustrating to have the lower interest rates with savings accounts, it is a trade-off for the security of the money.
 The FDIC will guarantee the first $250,000 that you have at the bank.

-This means you will not lose the money even if the bank were to close down.
+It means you will not lose the money even if the bank were to close down.
 Putting your emergency fund into this type of account will protect you.
 It will also make it easier to access those funds when you need them.